 In accordance with the Digital Millennium Copyright Act (DMCA), an agent must be designated to receive notification of claimed copyright infringements.
-Gadsden State's designated agent is Michael Gibson, Public Services Librarian. complaint.
-The employee will be informed of the College's Copyright, Computer Use, and DMCA policies and asked
+Gadsden State's designated agent is Michael Gibson, Public Services Librarian.

 Claims

 The DMCA specifies that all infringement claims must be in writing (either electronic mail or paper letter) and must include the following: